Engine Compression Ratio Calculator

 Vc is the clearance volume of the cylinder, or the remaining space left when the piston is at the end of the stroke.

 The displacement of a piston engine is the volume defined by the travel of its pistons as they travel from BDC to TDC.
 Displacement is also known as the “swept volume” of the engine.

 You can calculate displacement using this simple formula:

 displacement = π / 4 × b2 × s

 s is the stroke.

-This will yield the displacement of a cylinder, so to find the total displacement you’ll need to multiply this by the number of cylinders.
+This formula will yield the displacement of one cylinder, so to find the total displacement of the engine, simply multiply the result by the number of cylinders in the engine.

-Try out engine displacement calculator to find this.
+Try our engine displacement calculator to find this.